 Bugatti once dominated the world’s fastest category before Hennessey and Koenigsegg took over the top spots.
 After a significant amount of time and resources were invested, the Bugatti Veyron Super Sport was created.
 It utilized a quad-turbocharged W16 engine capable of delivering 1,001 horsepower to all four wheels.
 The Super Sport was clocked at a top speed of 268 mph.

 Trailing behind the Super Sport, the Bugatti Chiron has a top speed of 261 mph.
-This speed is not drag limited, but rather, electronically limited.
-So, you may wonder why the limitation on this car if not for safety, aerodynamic or mechanical issues.
+This speed is not drag limited, but rather electronically limited.
+Why the limitation, if not for safety, aerodynamic or mechanical issues?
 It is reported that Bugatti is building a special edition Chiron that may place Bugatti at the top of the list of fastest cars, above Hennessey and Koenigsegg.